etsangsplk/boilerdb/README.md

 ## A really short guide to writing a plugin

- Each plugin must implement the IPlugin interface, and return entries the implement the DataStruct interface.
+ Each plugin must implement the Plugin interface, and return entries the implement the DataStruct interface.
 It also declares handlers that follow the db.HandlerFunc signature.

 A plugin registers itself with GetManifest(), that returns a PluginManifest struct.